-RRL and AMG leases motor vehicles under cancelable operating lease agreements.
-RRL and AMG have an option to be released from this agreement, which may result in penalties in a maximum amount of approximately \$ 30 as of June 30, 2014 (unaudited).
+RRL and AMG lease cars for their employees under cancelable operating lease agreements expiring at various dates in 2015-2017.

+RRL and AMG have an option to be released from this agreement, which may result in penalties in a maximum amount of approximately \$55 as of December 31, 2014.

-b.
+c.
 Royalties:

 The Company's research and development efforts are financed, in part, through funding from the OCS and BIRD.
-Since the Company's inception through June 30, 2014 (unaudited), the Company received funding from the OCS in the total amount of \$450 and from BIRD in the total amount of \$500.
-Out of the \$450 in funding from the OCS, a total amount of \$50 were royalty bearing grants, while a total amount of \$400 was received in consideration of 5,237 convertible preferred A shares.
+Since the Company's inception through December 31, 2014, the Company received funding from the OCS and BIRD in the total amount of \$526 and \$500, respectively.
+Out of the \$526 in funding from the OCS, a total amount of \$126 were royalty bearing grants (as of December 31, 2014, the Company paid royalties to the OCS in the total amount of \$50), while a total amount of \$400 was received in consideration of 5,237 convertible preferred A shares.
 The Company is obligated to pay royalties to the OCS, amounting to 3%-3.5% of the sales of the products and other related revenues generated from such projects, up to 100% of the grants received.
 The royalty payment obligations also bear interest at the LIBOR rate.
 The obligation to pay these royalties is contingent on actual sales of the applicable products and in the absence of such sales, no payment is required.
 The Company is obligated to pay royalties to the BIRD amounting to 5% of the sales of the products and other related revenues generated from such projects, up to 150% of the grants received.
+During December 2014, the Company recorded a liability of \$466 as a settlement for the prepayment of amounts due under the agreement with BIRD, representing the full balance of the contingent liability related to grants received (including interest), which was paid in January 2015.
+Upon making this payment, the Company will eliminate all future royalty obligations related to its anticipated revenues.
+These expenses are included in the cost of revenues in the consolidated statement of operations.